February 23, 2016

 Drones: Aerial Maintenance

 When people think of drones, they might imagine the Unmanned Aerial Vehicle developed by the military.
 Others might think of the small quad-copters that some kids get for their birthday and subsequently destroy when they accidentally fly it through the front window of their house.
 Few realize the potential these drones have for aiding businesses, scientists and emergency personnel with performing their jobs in a safer, more efficient way.
 Farmers have seen the potential for using drones in their work of maintaining extensive acreage of farmland.
-Drones have also been useful for fighting forest fires, performing search and rescue operations, and helping after humanitarian crises.
+Drones have also been used for fighting forest fires, performing search and rescue operations, and helping after humanitarian crises.
 The future of drones seems promising, and they have an increasing variety of applications for everyday use.

 Farming and Agriculture